+Please identify the date when the ICs were implemented.
+If the ICs have yet to be implemented, please identify the scheduled implementation date.
+If the ICs have been implemented, are they still in place? □ Yes □ No If the ICs remain in place, please identify whether there is a planned termination date and, in f so, the anticipated date.
+Are the ICs being properly implemented and enforced?
+Please identify the party ☐ Yes responsible for compliance and enforcement of the IC. □ No If no, please explain.
+Are the reasons to clarify or modify the appropriate decision document(s) to improve the ☐ Yes effectiveness and/or durability of the ICs? □ No If yes, please explain and describe any plans to clarify/modify the document(s).
 VIII.
-TECHNICAL DATA AND REMEDY PERFORMANCE The purpose of this section is to document remedy performance to date, summarize data used to evaluate remedy performance, and identify events in the upcoming year that may affect remedy effectiveness/performance.
-The following abbreviated set of questions addresses O&M of containment (i.e. capping) remedies.
-A. Remedy Description, Goals, and Conceptual Site Model (CSM) 1 Summary of the current remedy Identify the containment/capping components in place □ Cap/cover □ Liner □ Vegetative Cover □ Stream Bank Stabilization \Box Other (describe below): Identify the O&M components: 2 Review of the Current Remedy Goals What are the RAOs and CULs for contaminated waste, soil, and Reservoir sediment for contaminants of concern (COC) at the Site.
+TECHNICAL DATA AND REMEDY PERFORMANCE and to ovaluate remode The purpose of this section is to document remedy performance to date, summarize data us У performance, and identify events in the upcoming year that may affect remedy effectivenes following abbreviated set of questions addresses O&M of containment (i.e. capping) remedi es.
+A. Remedy Description, Goals, and Conceptual Site Model (CSM) 1 Summary of the current remedy Identify the containment/capping components in place ☐ Cap/cover Liner ☐ Vegetative Cover ☐ Stream Bank Stabilization ☐ Other (describe below): Identify the O&M components: 2 Review of the Current Remedy Goals What are the RAOs and CULs for contaminated waste, soil, and Reservoir sediment for conta aminants of concern (COC) at the Site.
 What is the time frame to achieve RAOs and CULs?
-Based on new information or events since the last annual O&M review, is there a need to re-evaluate 2 Yes the remedy goals?
-This might be due to factors such as whether the regulatory framework has been revised, whether existing goals appear to be unrealistic, and whether there have been changes in land use or groundwater use near the Site.
-If yes, identify the remedy goals that should be re-evaluated, the rationale, and any plans for re-evaluating the goals.
-3 Review of changes to the CSM: The CSM for a containment remedy is the site specific qualitative and quantitative description of the migration and fate of contaminants with respect to possible receptors and the geologic, hydrologic, biological, geochemical and anthropogenic factors that control contaminant distribution.
+Based on new information or events since the last annual O&M review, is there a need to re -evaluate the remedy goals?
+This might be due to factors such as whether the regulatory framework h revised, whether existing goals appear to be unrealistic, and whether there have been change use or groundwater use near the Site.
+If yes, identify the remedy goals that should be re-eva rationale, and any plans for re-evaluating the goals. nuateu, tile 3 Review of changes to the CSM: The CSM for a containment remedy is the site specific qua litative and quantitative description of the migration and fate of contaminants with respect to possible receptors and the geologic, hydrologic, biological, geochemical and anthropogenic factors that control contaminant distribution.